emsig/emg3d/MAINTENANCE.rst

 Maintainers Guide
 =================

-A release is currently done completely manually, no automatic deployment is set up.
+Releases of ``emg3d`` are currently done manually.
+This is the 'recipe'.

 Making a release